Foreign income tax offsets (FITOs)

 - Refundable tax offsets are available to companies for certain expenditure incurred in Australia in producing specified classes of film or undertaking specified post, digital, or special effects production activities in respect of specified classes of films.
 The concessions are only available to a company that is either an Australian resident or a non-resident carrying on business through an Australian PE and which has been issued with an Australian Business Number (ABN).
 The availability of the offsets is subject to a number of conditions, including meeting registration and minimum spend requirements.
 The rate of the offset varies from 16.5% to 40%, depending upon the nature of the relevant film and activities undertaken.

-- It is currently proposed that a Junior Minerals Exploration Incentive (JMEI) will replace the exploration development incentive (EDI) (which ceased to apply on 30 June 2017) and enable eligible minerals exploration companies to generate tax credits for new shareholders by giving up a portion of their tax losses from greenfield mineral exploration expenditure, which can then be distributed to shareholders.
+- The Junior Minerals Exploration Incentive (JMEI) enables eligible minerals exploration companies to generate tax credits for new shareholders by giving up a portion of their tax losses from greenfield mineral exploration expenditure, which can then be distributed to shareholders.
 The scheme applies from 1 July 2017 until 30 June 2021, with total credits limited to AUD 100 million.

 R&D tax credit

-For companies with an annual turnover of less than AUD 20 million, a 43.5% refundable R&D tax credit applies.
+For income years commencing before 1 July 2018, companies with an annual turnover of less than AUD 20 million can access a 43.5% refundable R&D tax credit.
 Companies with a turnover of at least AUD 20 million have access to a non-refundable 38.5% tax credit.

 Generally, only genuine R&D activities undertaken in Australia qualify for the R&D tax incentive.
 However, R&D activities conducted overseas also qualify in limited circumstances where the activities cannot be undertaken in Australia.
 Special grant programmes also may be available to assist corporations in the conduct of certain R&D in Australia.
 These grants are awarded on a discretionary basis.